Wittummm/witts-unturned-docs/Modding/Getting Started/Setting up Unity.md

 ---
 publish: true
 ---
 Modding Unturned requires using Unity.
-Most 2021.3 LTS version should be compatible; Unturned currently uses 2021.3.29f1 (as of 2024/4/23).
+Most 2021.3 LTS version should be compatible; Unturned recommends using 2021.3.29f1 (as of 2024/4/23).
-Once you install Unity, create a project to store your mods.
+Once you install Unity, **create a project** to store your mods.
 ### Unity Packages
 Unturned provides multiple Unity packages.
 These packages include examples that can be referenced when creating custom content, and provide the tools necessary to export content from Unity.
 1. Open your Unity project.
 2. Select **Assets > Import Package > Custom Package…** from the toolbar.
 3. In the file browser, navigate to the `.../Unturned/Extras/Sources` directory.